-Next consider point $2$.
-The partition into clusters is constructed as per Eq.~(\ref{eq:PartitionDefinition}), and in particular the number of clusters $N$ is equal to the number of solutions of the core linear system $\Hcore \ux =\u0$ divided by $g$ given by Eq.~\eqref{eq:g_defn}.
+Next, consider point $2$.
+The partition into clusters is constructed as per equation~(\ref{eq:PartitionDefinition}), and in particular the number of clusters $N$ is equal to the number of solutions of the core linear system $\Hcore\ux =\underline{0}$ divided by $g$ given by equation~\eqref{eq:g_defn}.
 Let us consider the various claims concerning this partition:

-${\mathbf 2.(a)}$ By construction, it is sufficient to construct a basis of the cluster $\cS_1$ containing the origin, cf. Section \ref{sec:ClusterConstruction}.
+2(a).
+By construction, it is sufficient to construct a basis of the cluster $\cS_1$ containing the origin, cf. Section~\ref {sec:ClusterConstruction}.
 The basis has two sets of vectors.

-The first set of vectors is given by Lemma \ref{lemma:core_sparse_basis}.
+The first set of vectors is given by Lemma~\ref {lemma:core_sparse_basis}.
 Their projection onto the core spans the core solutions in $\Sci{1}$.
 Since variables in the backbone are uniquely determined by those on the core, their projection onto the backbone spans the backbone projection of $\cS_1$.
-By Lemma \ref{lemma:core_sparse_basis} these vectors are, \whp, $c_n$-sparse for any $c_n\to\infty$.
-Lemma \ref{lemma:BasicConstruction} provides the second set of vectors.
-These span the kernel of the adjacency matrix of the periphery, $\Hp$ and vanish identically in the backbone.
+By Lemma~\ref{lemma:core_sparse_basis}, these vectors are, w.h.p., $c_n$-sparse for any $c_n\to\infty$.
+Lemma~\ref{lemmabasic} provides the second set of vectors.
+These span the kernel of the adjacency matrix of the periphery, ${\mathbb H}_{\mathrm p}$ and vanish identically in the backbone.
 In particular, they are independent from the first set.
 It is easy to check that the two sets of vectors together form a basis for the cluster $\cS_1$.

 We are left with the task of proving that the second set of basis vectors is sparse.
-The construction in Lemma \ref{lemma:BasicConstruction} proceeds by collapsing the periphery graph $\GP$, and applying peeling.
+The construction in Lemma~\ref{lemmabasic} proceeds by collapsing the periphery graph $\GP$, and applying peeling.
 We thus need to bound the sparsity $s = \max_{v\in V}S(v,\TC)$.
-Define the event
+Define the event (implicitly indexed by $n$)

-By Lemma \ref{lemma:periphery_peelable}, we know that $\Ev_1$ holds with high probability for suitable choices of $\eta = \eta(k, \alpha)>0$ and $\gamma_*= \gamma_*(\alpha,k)>0$.
-Further $\RP_0 = \RP_1 =0$ with probability $1$.
+By Lemma~\ref{lemma:periphery_peelable}, we know that $\Ev_1$ holds with high probability for suitable choices of $\eta= \eta(k, \alpha)>0$ and $\gamma_*= \gamma_*(\alpha,k)>0$.
+Further $\RP_0 = \RP_1 =0$ with probability~$1$.